Roadzen Posts 22% Q1 Revenue Gain

 Recent efforts have centered on embedding AI throughout the insurance value chain and expanding global partnerships.
 Success hinges on continuing to win and scale with major insurance carriers, automakers, and logistics fleets, while navigating complex regulatory environments.
 Roadzen relies on a capital-light model—developing technology and partnerships, but not underwriting insurance risk itself—which makes strong client relationships and continued innovation critical to growth.

 The period brought Roadzen's highest Q1 revenue on record, up 22% year-over-year.
-While the top line hit new highs internally, it fell short of analyst forecasts by 48.7% (GAAP), missing by $10.362 million.
 Net loss (GAAP) narrowed substantially to $4.0 million, and earnings per share (GAAP) came in at $(0.05), just below breakeven and a sharp improvement from the prior year’s deep loss.
-Still, Both revenue (GAAP) of $10.9 million and earnings (GAAP EPS of -0.05) missed expectations by wide margins, putting particular scrutiny on growth forecasts and execution.

 Gross margin surged to 58.9%, up nearly 20 percentage points from the same quarter last year.
 Adjusted EBITDA, a non-GAAP metric that excludes interest, tax, depreciation, and amortization and is often used by companies to show operating performance, improved significantly for the fourth consecutive quarter.
-Lower operating expenses, down 74% year over year excluding depreciation and amortization, drove much of this improvement.
+Lower operating expenses, down 74% year over year excluding cost of service and depreciation and amortization, drove much of this improvement.

 Roadzen’s technology, notably its DrivebuddyAI suite (an advanced driver assistance and telematics platform), remains central.
 The company secured a key patent for real-time driver drowsiness detection in June 2025 and became the first system certified under new Indian safety rules coming in April 2026.
 Its AI systems processed 462,277 IaaS claims and inspections, down from 547,233 in the prior year—a rare decline that management did not directly address in the release.
 This reduction in claims negatively impacted IaaS revenue, which fell 12%.

 Meanwhile, brokerage solutions—where Roadzen distributes insurance products but does not underwrite risk—grew rapidly and accounted for 53% of the company’s total revenue.
-Brokerage revenue jumped 86% year-over-year to approximately $5.8 million, while the number of policies sold rose 5% year-over-year, and gross written premium increased 21% year-over-year.
+Brokerage revenue jumped 86% year-over-year, while the number of policies sold rose 5% year-over-year, and gross written premium increased 21% year-over-year.
 The total number of automotive agreements rose to 78, agent and fleet agreements hit 3,800, while insurance customer agreements held steady at 34.

 Several notable global partnerships were inked or expanded in the period.
 In India, SHV Energy announced plans to equip its truck fleet with DrivebuddyAI, with installation on track for completion by September 30, 2025, and a partnership with a leading motorcycle manufacturer covers over 100 million vehicles globally.
 In the United Kingdom, Roadzen resumed growth after a prior regulatory pause, launching partnerships at Vodafone Automotive (May 2025), Motion Finance (August 2025), and a leading car retailer (July 2025).
 While the strategic signings are material, the release did not specify when these deals will generate revenue or by how much, making near-term financial impacts uncertain.

-Note: Editor's note: A previous version of this article used incorrect analyst estimates.
-Numbers based on estimates provided by FactSet have been updated.